Akshaj Awasthi, MPhil Oxon

 Literary translation

 In addition to my academic interests in art history, I am also a trained literary translator.
 At Ashoka University, I completed a thesis and a minor in Creative Writing (Literary Translation) mentored by Arunava Sinha, comprising translations from Urdu by writers such as Wajida Tabassum, Intizar Husain, and Parveen Shakir.My ongoing translation into English of award winning author Nasera Sharma's Hindi novel, Alpha-Beta-Gamma, was part of the innaugural shortlist of the Armory-Square Prize in South Asian Literature in 2023.
-The prize intends to award "a talented translator of South Asian literature into English with the publication of their outstanding manuscript".An excerpt from my translation of this novel was published by Words Without Borders in July 2023.I am proficient to various levels in Spanish, Persian, Turkish, Urdu, Hindi, Punjabi, English, French, and Hungarian.
+The prize intends to award "a talented translator of South Asian literature into English with the publication of their outstanding manuscript".An excerpt from my translation of this novel was published by Words Without Borders in July 2023.I am proficient to various levels in Spanish, Persian, Turkish, Ottoman Turkish, Urdu, Hindi, Punjabi, English, French, Uzbek and some Chaghatay.

 Contact